Bitcoin-Wildlife-Sanctuary/pontis/dashboard/README.md

 ### Run Dashboard

-Create an `.env` file in the root directory of the project and fill in the required values from the `.env.example` file.
+Create an `.env` file in the root directory of the dashboard and fill in the required values from the `.env.example` file.

 Install the dependencies by running: